Skip over main navigation

 Supporting us will help you achieve your corporate social responsibility goals by having a positive impact on people in your local area and making a real difference.
 If you are looking to inspire and motivate your employees, we will work with you to deliver a successful and engaging, charity partnership.

-All Say Aphasia drop in groups are free of charge and thanks to businesses like you we can continue to provide exceptional support.
+All of the Say Aphasia groups are free of charge, and thanks to businesses like you we can continue to provide exceptional support.

 What you can expect from us: